peterisza/mobilecg/README.md

-MobilECG-II
+MobilECG II
 ===========

-MobilECG-II is an open source clinical grade ECG holter.
+MobilECG II is an open source clinical grade Holter ECG.
 For more information, please visit http://mobilecg.hu.

 NOTE: this is only a preliminary schematic.
-It contain known bugs, but it's main structure will remain the same.
+It contains known bugs, but its main structure will remain the same.